Tackling GNARLy Problems: Graph Neural Algorithmic Reasoning Reimagined through Reinforcement Learning: Introduction

 \section{Introduction}

-Neural Algorithmic Reasoning (NAR) is a framework that aims to achieve emulation of algorithm steps with neural networks by supervised learning of computational trajectories.
-Compared to `one-shot' prediction of algorithm outputs, its sequential nature enables better reasoning and generalisation~\citep{velickovicNeuralAlgorithmicReasoning2021}.
-It has been used primarily for problems of polynomial complexity, with benchmarks such as CLRS-30~\citep{velickovicCLRSAlgorithmicReasoning2022} driving progress in recent years.
+Neural Algorithmic Reasoning (NAR) is a framework that aims to emulate the steps of an algorithm using neural networks trained on the labelled frame-by-frame states of the computational process.
+It has been used primarily for imitating algorithms of polynomial complexity, such as classic algorithms for sorting and searching, with the CLRS-30 Benchmark~\citep{velickovicCLRSAlgorithmicReasoning2022} driving progress in recent years.
+The sequential nature of NAR enables better reasoning and generalisation capabilities, compared to ``one-shot'' prediction of an algorithm's outputs based only on inputs~\citep{velickovicNeuralAlgorithmicReasoning2021}.

 However, several critical limitations of the standard NAR blueprint exist.
-Firstly, NAR pipelines struggle with ensuring globally valid solutions without significant post-processing and cannot reason about multiple equivalent solutions~\citep{kujawaNeuralAlgorithmicReasoning2025}.
-Secondly, attempts to apply NAR to NP-hard problems rely on highly specialised approaches demanding significant engineering work~\citep{pmlr-v231-georgiev24a,hePrimalDualGraphNeural2025}, sacrificing generality in the process.
-Lastly, NAR is inherently limited to problems where an expert algorithm is available, and thus cannot be applied to discover algorithms for new problems.
+Firstly, typical NAR pipelines struggle with ensuring globally valid solutions without significant post-processing, and cannot reason about multiple equivalent solutions~\citep{kujawaNeuralAlgorithmicReasoning2025}.
+Secondly, attempts to apply NAR to NP-hard problems have so far relied on highly specialised approaches~\citep{pmlr-v231-georgiev24a,hePrimalDualGraphNeural2025}, demanding significant engineering work and sacrificing generality in the process.
+Lastly, the supervised NAR approach is inherently limited to the expert algorithms it is trained on, and thus cannot be applied to discover algorithms for new problems where an expert does not exist, or improve on the performance of imperfect experts.

-The key insight underlying our work is that the NAR blueprint, which breaks down an algorithmic trajectory into a series of steps with a defined feature space, can be viewed as a Markov Decision Process (MDP), the mathematical formalism underpinning reinforcement learning (RL).
-This correspondence, summarised in \Cref{fig:main}A, unlocks the use of powerful RL tools for addressing key limitations of NAR: \begin{enumerate*}[label=(\arabic*)] \item MDP formulations provide a skeleton for ensuring valid solutions by construction and acceptance of several equivalent solutions; \item we unify polynomial and NP-hard graph problems under a framework that, unlike existing approaches, retains good performance on the latter class while being general; \item we enable NAR to go beyond known algorithms by implicit learning of new ones using only a reward signal. \end{enumerate*}
+The key insight of our work is that the NAR blueprint, which breaks down an algorithmic trajectory into a series of steps (called ``hints'') with a defined feature space, can be viewed instead as a trajectory in a Markov Decision Process (MDP), the mathematical formalism behind Reinforcement Learning (RL).
+In standard NAR, trajectories are learned by supervised learning of internal algorithm states; we change this to an MDP formulation to unlock the use of powerful RL tools for that same NAR problem.
+The correspondence, summarised in \Cref{fig:main}A, allows us to address several key limitations of NAR: \begin{enumerate*}[label=(\roman*)] \item MDP formulations provide a skeleton for ensuring valid solutions by construction and acceptance of several equivalent solutions; \item we unify polynomial and NP-hard graph problems under a framework that, unlike existing approaches, retains good performance on the latter class while being general; \item we enable NAR to go beyond known algorithms by implicit learning of new ones using only a reward signal. \end{enumerate*}